-In below picture you will find one/two liner description for widely used RL algorithms.
+In the below picture, you will find one/two liner description for widely used RL algorithms.
 Please note these will be described in full chapters with calculation and examples in later posts.
 How all limitations will react when the same will be performed on quantum computers?
 It will be amazing and astonishing to see how each model will be created and parameterized.

-In this article we have overviews the major algorithms in reinforcement learning.
+In this article, we have overviews the major algorithms in reinforcement learning.
 Each algorithm will be explained in detail in upcoming posts with formula, graphics, python code and live examples.

 Some extra complex algorithms

 - Trust Region Policy Optimization (TRPO) – It has consistent high performance but the computation and implementation this is extremely complicated.

 - Proximal Policy Optimization (PPO, OpenAI version) – PPO proposes a clipped surrogate objective function.